 Click Show Passwords.

-What’s more, since people oftentimes use the same password (or variations of the same password) across multiple sites, the passwords found can be used to seed a brute force attack algorithm and get into other on-line or local services.
+What’s more, since people oftentimes use the same password (or variations of the same password) across multiple sites, the passwords gleaned from your browser can then be used to seed a brute force attack algorithm and get into other systems.

 What’s the Best Place to Store Passwords?